 Not all citrus are easily adaptable for houseplant purposes.
 Kumquats (if you can find them) lend themselves to windowsill cultivation whereas grapefruits are notoriously difficult to grow in the average home.
-We rate them here for windowsill-worthiness, starting with the easiest citrus:
+We rate them here for windowsill-worthiness, starting with the easiest.

 Although not as readily available as Calamondins, lemons, and limes, kumquats are borne on small bushes that produce a crop reliably indoors.
 About the size of an elongated olive, they are a pop-in-your-mouth delicacy, and like most other citrus, they are long-lived plants.

 The Key lime can easily be grown in a container, but it prefers warmer temperatures than most citrus.
-The beauty of limes is that they remain on the branches longer than lemons—if your goal is to impress friends and neighbors.
+The beauty of limes—if your goal is to impress friends and neighbors—is that they remain on the branches longer than lemons.

-Although the Otaheite orange’s compact dimensions lend themselves to container cultivation, the fruit is sour compared to other oranges.
+Although the compact dimensions of the Otaheite orange lend this citrus to container cultivation, the fruit is sour compared to other oranges.
 Valencia oranges aren’t as shapely, but the fruit is scrumptious.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.